 The Coconino National Forest will begin selling Christmas tree tags on Friday, mid-November, at three locations:

 - 300 tags will be available at the Mogollon Rim Ranger Station,

 - 200 tags will be available at the Flagstaff Ranger Station, and

 - 100 tags will be available at the Forest Supervisor's Office in Flagstaff.

 Visit the Coconino National Forest Christmas Tree Permits page for additional details.

-The Coronado National Forest will begin selling Christmas tree permits on Tuesday, November 15, 2016, at the Douglas Ranger District.
+The Coronado National Forest will begin selling Christmas tree permits on Tuesday, in mid-November, at the Douglas Ranger District.
 Please contact the Douglas Ranger District at (520) 364-3468 for additional information.

-The Kaibab National Forest will begin selling Christmas tree tags on November 16, 2016, at three locations:
+The Kaibab National Forest will begin selling Christmas tree tags in mid-November, at three locations:

 - 800 tags will be available at the North Kaibab Ranger District